ThinkInvis/RoR2-TinkersSatchel/ModMeta/README.md

 				<b>Bulwark Drone</b><br>
 				<details>
 					<summary>Enemies near the drone will attack it more often.
 Has high health and innate shield and armor.</summary>
 					<small>Found slightly more commonly than Equipment Drones, a Bulwark Drone is purchased with money (2x as much as a Gunner Drone).
 Bulwark Drones have very high health, as well as an innate regenerating shield and damage-resisting armor.
-An activated Bulwark Drone will follow you (or, if dead, another ally) closely; every 5 seconds, every enemy within 100 meters of the Bulwark Drone will have a 50% chance to be forced to attack it for the duration.</small>
+An activated Bulwark Drone will follow you (or, if dead, another ally) closely; every 5 seconds, every enemy within 100 meters of the Bulwark Drone will have a 50% chance to be Taunted by it for the duration.</small>
 				</details>
 			</td>
 			<td><ul>
+				<li><i>Taunt</i>: Taunted AI will only attack sources of Taunt unless no other option is available.
+On both AI and survivors, any damage inflicted on non-Taunting targets is reduced by 50%.
+Cleared early if the source of Taunt dies.</li>
 			</ul></td>
 		</tr>
 	</tbody>